Ligue 1 relegation/promotion play-offs: 2018–19 season

 Dijon won 4–2 on aggregate and therefore both clubs remained in their respective leagues.

 2019–20 season

-League was suspended in March 2020 due to COVID-19 pandemic in France.
+The leagues were suspended in March 2020 due to COVID-19 pandemic in France.
 No playoffs were played.
 The teams in the play-off positions at the time of suspension (Nîmes from Ligue 1 and Ajaccio from Ligue 2) remained in their respective leagues.

 2020–21 season

 The 2020–21 season ended with a relegation play-off between the 18th-placed Ligue 1 team, Nantes, and the winner of the semi-final of the Ligue 2 play-off, Toulouse, on a two-legged confrontation.